-Jory soil is very productive and generally supports forest vegetation such as Douglas fir and Oregon white oak.
+Jory soil supports forest vegetation such as Douglas fir and Oregon white oak.
 Many areas with the soil have been cleared and are now used for agriculture.
 Jory soil, coupled with the Willamette Valley climate, provides an ideal setting for various crops, including wine grapes, wheat, Christmas trees, berries, hazelnuts and grass seed.

 J. A. Buchanan of Astoria and Henry B. Murtagh of Portland wrote “Oregon, My Oregon,” in 1920.
 With this song, Buchanan and Murtagh won a statewide competition sponsored by the Society of Oregon Composers, gaining statewide recognition.
 The song became the Oregon state song in 1927.
 View sheet music | Listen to sound file

 Also see related learning resource.

 Standard of Time

 The standard time zones were established by Congress in 1918.
 Oregon lies within the Pacific Standard Time zone with the exception of most of Malheur County along the Idaho border, which is on Mountain Standard Time.

 The 2005 Energy Policy Act changed Pacific Daylight Saving Time to begin earlier and end later starting in 2007.

 Clocks “spring forward” one hour at 2:00 a.m. on the second Sunday of March: 3/8/15, 3/13/16, 3/12/17.